 Phnom Udong is around 40km from Phnom Penh and is best reached by catching a Kompong Chhnang-bound bus and hopping off at the turnoff at the 37km mark or, if you have a group, by taking a share taxi from the lot around the corner from the PP Sorya Bus Station at Psar Thom (Central Market).
 The bus fare is 15,000 riel and the trip takes about one hour.

 From the turnoff, motodops will take you to the temple.
-They'll ask for $2, but you should be able to bargain them down (if you're a cheapskate), and they'll be happy to return in a couple of hours to pick you up.
+They'll ask for $2 and they'll be happy to return in a couple of hours to pick you up.

 Returning to Phnom Penh you can either flag down a bus, or take one of the share taxis that hang around at the junction.
 They'll charge about $2 per person back into town.
 A share taxi directly from Central Market to the temple entrance and back is about $4 to $5 per person, depending on your bargaining skills.